Polarizing sci-fie: the fantasy machine

 But the last section of the film shows us that there is no escape for the alien woman, either, except into emptiness.

 Her final scenes take place almost without words, just the gasps of her running.
-Her rapist is completely silent.
+Her rapist is completely silent when committing th murder.
 The insistent music acts as a chorus to our thoughts.

 Lonely and doomed